JayIvhen/Study/README.md

 This is study repo for learning tasks.
-Code wich I wrote "I dont know for what" stored in 'trash'
+Code which I wrote "I don`t know for what" stored in 'trash'